drewm-jpl/mlopster/GOVERNANCE.md

 ### User

-Anyone who has downloaded, deployed, or operated [INSERT PROJECT NAME] to meet a specific objective.
+Anyone who has downloaded, deployed, or operated mlopster to meet a specific objective.
 This project was primarily designed for [INSERT DESCRIPTION OF PROJECT PURPOSE], but let us know if you've found other uses for it.

 ### Contributor